feilchenfeldt/Evolutionary_Genomics_Tutorial/AlignmentVariantCalling.md

 # Short read alginment and variant calling tutorial
 A tutorial/assignment on how to get from raw sequencing reads and a reference genome to filtered variant calls.
+Such variant calls can then be used in the [Population Genomics tutorial](PopulationGenomics.md).

 ## Introduction